turingschool/curriculum-site/module2/lessons/one_to_many_relationships_part2.md

 Since we've added code into our Song model, it would also be a good idea to write a test for this association.

 ### Model Testing

-We've talked about Feature Testing already, this is a form of integration test since a single feature relies on many pieces of the application.
+We've talked about testing our API endpoints via Request Testing already, this is a form of integration test since a single endpoint relies on many pieces of the application working together (routes, controllers, actions, serializers, etc).
 A Model test will be more of a unit test, where we're testing a specific Model by itself to ensure it works as intended.

 The good news: Model testing in Rails looks almost **exactly** like testing from Mod 1!